 Cambridge, Ohio 43725

-Attn: Josh Sliker
+Attn: Erin Wright

 The application is a fillable pdf document designed to automatically calculate the points to be awarded, up to a maximum of 80 points.
 Specific scoring criteria are provided in Attachment C.

 All applicants are required to complete Section 1.0 General Information and depending upon project type, complete only one of the following sections.